slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"The problem is not to find the answer, it’s to face the answer."  -- Terence Mckenna*
-> *"You can ignore reality, but you can’t ignore the consequences of ignoring reality."  -- Ayn Rand [1905]*
-+ naval@x -- People think they can’t change themselves, but they can.
++ x@naval -- People think they can’t change themselves, but they can.
 People think they can change others, but they can’t.
-+ omanueljoaquim@x -- Quem não generaliza, cai sempre nas provas anedóticas.
++ x@omanueljoaquim -- Quem não generaliza, cai sempre nas provas anedóticas.
 Não é um erro lógico, é sobrevivência.
-+ shl@x -- You can’t change someone.
++ x@shl -- You can’t change someone.
 All you can do is understand them
 + @Rapahelz -- Behaviors that are rewarded in the zoo are suicidal in the jungle.

 - when there is a problem there is an oportunity